 We can easily navigate to any branch in the project this way.

-We can also download the project directly as the image below shows.
+We can also download the project directly by selecting the Download ZIP options, as the image below shows.

-Normally we just grab the clone link, but as we can see, there's also an option to Download Zip.
-When we download a project at a specific reference point, whether that's from the main branch or a different branch, the code from that reference point will be downloaded.
+When we download a project at a specific reference point, whether that's from the main branch, or a different branch, the code from that reference point will be downloaded.
 This is also the case if you download a project from a commit other than the most recent one.
-There's no need to switch branches or commits - you've already got the code from that reference point.
+There's no need to switch branches or commits — you've already got the code from that reference point.
 While this can be convenient, the downloaded code is not linked to the Git repository.
 If you run

 git status on it, you'll get the error